Alo Mattiisen

 Plaque in the Tartu Amphitheatre commemorating Alo Mattiisen's first performance of his "Five Patriotic Songs", 14.05.1988.

 Alo Mattiisen (22 April 1961 – 30 May 1996) was an Estonian musician and composer.

-One of the most famous melodies that he composed was a patriotic song titled "No land is alone", with lyrics written by the Estonian poet Jüri Leesment.
+One of the most famous melodies that he composed was a patriotic song titled "No land is alone" (Ei ole üksi ükski maa), with lyrics written by the Estonian poet Jüri Leesment.
 Several other of his patriotic compositions became staples for the Singing Revolution including the ‘Five Patriotic Songs’ series.

 Early life and education

 Alo Mattiisen was born in the town of Jõgeva.
 His father was Evald Mattiesen.
 In 1984, Mattiisen graduated from the Tallinn State Conservatory, becoming a specialist in pedagogy of music.
 In 1988, he graduated from the same school, becoming a specialist in composition.

 Creative period

 In 1983, Mattiisen replaced Erkki-Sven Tüür in In Spe.
 Tüür was leaving the ensemble and seeking a replacement.
 The first performance of Mattiisen with In Spe was in January 1984.